 The Group controls its capital with the purpose of maximising the income of the participants in the enterprise by optimisation of the ratio between equity and outside capital.
 Here it is ensured that all Group enterprises can operate under the going-concern assumption.
-In this respect one important factor is the Group equity as stated in the balance sheet.
+Here the Group equity as stated in the balance sheet is an important factor.